chartjs/Chart.js/docs/docs/general/data-structures.md

 The `data` property of a dataset can be passed in various formats.
 By default, that `data` is parsed using the associated chart type and scales.

+If the `labels` property of the main `data` property is used, it has to contain the same amount of elements as the dataset with the most values.
+These labels are used to label the index axis (default x axes).
+The values for the labels have to be provided in an array.
+The provides labels can be of the type string or number to be rendered correctly.
+In case you want multiline labels you can provide an array with each line as one entry in the array.

 ## Primitive[]

 ```javascript